Former Alberta premier Alison Redford truly was planning a "skypalace" at taxpayer expense.

 On March 28, CBC News first revealed Redford had secretly ordered herself a luxury penthouse on the top floor of the provincially owned Federal Building now under renovation in Edmonton.

-Documents obtained by CBC News through freedom of information in March showed Redford’s executive assistant, Ryan Barberio, personally ordered changes to the building’s floor plan through direct contact with the project director in charge of refurbishing the Federal Building.
+Documents obtained by CBC News through freedom of information in March showed Redford's executive assistant, Ryan Barberio, personally ordered changes to the building's floor plan through emails forwarded to the project director in charge of refurbishing the Federal Building.

-One document, dated Dec.
-4, 2012, details the directions given to the architect for the penthouse suite.
-The project director, Barbara Shipman, acknowledges she has been requested to “design the 11th floor space suitable for Senior Government and VIP functions.”
+The project director, Barbara Shipman, received the architect's fee proposal for its plans to "design the 11th floor space suitable for Senior Government and VIP functions."

 The design included a guest hosting and lounge area, seated formal dining for up to 12 people, a private study and work space for two people including "focused computer work, and a relaxed, social space for entertaining, watching TV and a library area."